Should I sell my home before I buy?

 - Do your research before you sell.
 Decide what area you want to buy in, and what sort of property you want to buy

 - Keep an eye on the property market while you are selling just in case that perfect house comes along.
-You’ve got time so you might as well use it

 - Develop relationships with a number of estate agents before you sell, so that you get in there first with all good properties that come up for sale